aiven/terraform-provider-aiven/docs/data-sources/pg_database.md

 ### Required

 - `database_name` (String) The name of the service database.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `lc_collate` (String) Default string sort order (`LC_COLLATE`) of the database.
 The default value is `en_US.UTF-8`.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `lc_ctype` (String) Default character classification (`LC_CTYPE`) of the database.
 The default value is `en_US.UTF-8`.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `termination_protection` (Boolean) It is a Terraform client-side deletion protections, which prevents the database from being deleted by Terraform.
-It is recommended to enable this for any production databases containing critical data.
+- `termination_protection` (Boolean) Terraform client-side deletion protection, which prevents the database from being deleted by Terraform.
+It's recommended to enable this for any production databases containing critical data.
 The default value is `false`.